 report if you have evidence, or just report them on steam directly:

 Having many items has disadvantages as well.
 Other than the constant swarm of scammers trying to infiltrate my inventory, there are beggars as well.
-These are mostly kids from poorer countries like India, Russia or Turkey.
+These are mostly kids from poor countries or unfortunate circumstances.
 They beg, lie and even threaten me to get free items.
 They often invent stories of dead relatives, say it would make their dreams come true or set them for life.
 I have a zero tolerance policy towards them.

 In my view giving away my items for free would not even count as a charitable donation because the recipients are not really in need of the items.
 Like does anyone really NEED a knife or a nice skin for a video game they waste their time on?
 I think not.
 And if I wasn’t trading I would very likely not have any expensive skins and especially not a knife.
 By this standard it would mean that I am giving away a luxury to others that I would not spend my OWN money on for my OWN use.
 That would be insane, right?
 Yes, it would.